First Battle of Torreón: Aftermath

-At 2 a.m. on the October 2, Villa was greeted with music in the city.
+At 2 a.m. on October 2, Villa was greeted with music in the city.
 Although the defenders tried to destroy as much equipment as possible on their escape so that it did not fall into the hands of the revolutionaries, the spoils of war were still very significant.
-Plenty of weapons (including 5 machine guns and 11 cannons, including giant cannons called Rorro and El Niño) and about half a million ammunition were acquired, as well as quite a few trains (39 locomotives and several wagons).
+Plenty of weapons (including 5 machine guns and 11 cannons, including giant cannons called Rorro and El Niño) and about half a million rounds of ammunition were acquired, as well as quite a few trains (39 locomotives and several wagons).

 Among the prisoners to be executed were 8 Spanish settlers.
-A woman named Guadalupe Cervantes begged Villa for their lives, but Villa replied that all “gachupín” (Spanish) should be shot in the head, not just these eight.
+A woman named Guadalupe Cervantes begged Villa for their lives, but Villa replied that all "gachupín" (Spanish) should be shot in the head, not just these eight.
 The woman desperately went to the scene of the execution and cried, trying to persuade them to switch to the Villistas.
 In the end, it was thanks to this that they were left alive.
 But there were many more prisoners than there, most of whom were indeed awaiting execution.
 Five hundred prisoners were gathered in Avilés and then the soldiers were separated (offered to join the revolutionaries) and 167 officers and red warriors.
 They were shot one by one by Rodolfo Fierro and Pablo C. Seáñez, but only reached 10-12 when they were ordered not to kill the prisoners for now, because there would be some of them who would switch.
 In the end, about 100 of them were killed.
-Villa tried to prevent the looting after the victory by shooting the looters to death (only two streets, 10-15 shops were looted), but he himself forcibly forced “loans” from wealthy landlords in the area, which he then partly spent on his own army and partly distributed, for example to hospitals.
+Villa tried to prevent the looting after the victory by shooting the looters to death (only two streets, 10-15 shops were looted), but he himself forcibly forced "loans" from wealthy landlords in the area, which he then partly spent on his own army and partly distributed, for example to hospitals.

 The loser Munguía, who fled to Matamoros, Tamaulipas, was later brought to military court in Mexico City for trial.
 In his defense, he brought up the fact that the Spanish settlers of the city (who had supported them until then) began to flee and dragged with them the soldiers who had already lost their enthusiasm.

 After this action, Villa's army turned north again to continue the fight against the federalists, who still had large numbers of troops stationed here in various garrisons.
 In Torreón, Villa only left a small crew behind, which was insufficient to prevent Huerta's troops from retaking the city a few months later.